 @FLA_MEDIC on Twitter

-It is hard for me to believe this makes my eighth Thanksgiving blogging at Avian Flu Diary.
-Somehow, even after 8,000 blog posts, I still find there are new and interesting things to write about nearly every day.
+It is hard for me to believe this makes my ninth Thanksgiving blogging at Avian Flu Diary.
+Somehow, even after more than 9,300 blog posts, I still find there are new and interesting things to write about nearly every day.

-In November of 2006 I began what has turned out to be a joyous tradition for me - taking the time to publicly acknowledge and thank those working in the public health arena to prevent, or mitigate, global health threats, and to mention some of the friends I've made along the way on this remarkable journey through Flublogia.
+In November of 2006 I began what has turned out to be a joyous yearly tradition for me - taking the time to publicly acknowledge and thank many of the friends I've made along the way on this remarkable journey through Flublogia.

-Besides, Dr. Michael Osterholm, Director of CIDRAP, is arguably the best spokesperson on pandemic influenza in the country.
-Before devoting his attentions to CIDRAP, Dr. Osterholm served for 24 years (1975-1999) in various roles at the Minnesota Department of Health (MDH), the last 15 as state epidemiologist and chief of the Acute Disease Epidemiology Section.
+Dr. Michael Osterholm, Director of CIDRAP, is arguably the best spokesperson on pandemic influenza in the country, and I was delighted to finally get to meet him in 2009.
+Before devoting his attentions to CIDRAP, Mike served for 24 years (1975-1999) in various roles at the Minnesota Department of Health (MDH), the last 15 as state epidemiologist and chief of the Acute Disease Epidemiology Section.

-This year I’m extraordinarily pleased to help welcome Virologist Dr. Ian Mackay, curator of the Virology Down Under Blog, and associate professor of clinical virology at the University of Queensland to Flublogia.
+Last year I was extraordinarily pleased to help welcome Virologist Dr. Ian Mackay, curator of the Virology Down Under Blog, and associate professor of clinical virology at the University of Queensland to Flublogia.

 Not only does Ian lend a much appreciated level of scientific expertise to the flu blogging scene, he’s fun to read, and a genuinely nice fellow.
 If you aren’t already reading his blog, you need to add him to your list.

-Last year I added a new friend, Dr. John Sinnott, MD FACP FIDSA and Director of the Florida Infectious Disease Institute, who has also been extraordinarily kind to this blogger.
+Last year I added a new friend, Dr. John Sinnott, MD FACP FIDSA and Director of the Florida Infectious Disease Institute, and Chairman of Internal Medicine at USF, who has also been extraordinarily kind to this blogger.

-Among members of the fourth estate, there are some truly remarkable science and health writers and reporters.
+Among members of the fourth estate, there are some truly remarkable science and health writers and reporters, several of whom I’ve been lucky enough to get to know over the years.

 Helen Branswell, health reporter for the Canadian Press, has produced some of the finest reportage on the emergence of the H5N1 virus (and now H1N1) as exists anywhere in the world, and she started back when few had heard of the threat.